wvlet/wvlet/website/blog/2024-12-30-release-2024-9/index.md

 - No extension point for multi-query optimization, such as incremental processing and pipeline execution like dbt.
 - No built-in debugging or testing capabilities.

 These limitations stem from SQL, born in the 1970s, not designed for today's complex data analytics needs.
-Wvlet adresses these challenges by modernizing [50-year-old SQL](https://dl.acm.org/doi/10.1145/3649887), making it more intuitive and functional while incorporating software engineering best practices.
+Wvlet addresses these challenges by modernizing [50-year-old SQL](https://dl.acm.org/doi/10.1145/3649887), making it more intuitive and functional while incorporating software engineering best practices.

 ## What's the current state of Wvlet?